 We sell our products to major global OEMs and their key suppliers, primarily in the automotive and industrial markets.
-We sold to more than 10,000 end customers, directly and through distributors, during each of fiscal year 2021 and 2020.
-Approximately half of our net sales during each of fiscal years 2021 and 2020, respectively, were derived from sales to our top twenty customers.
-We believe no end customer, including those served through our distributors, exceeded 10% of our net sales during fiscal years 2021 and 2020.
+We sold to more than 10,000 end customers, directly and through distributors, during each of fiscal years 2022, 2021 and 2020.
+Approximately half of our net sales during each of fiscal years 2022, 2021 and 2020, respectively, were derived from sales to our top twenty customers.
+We believe that no end customer, including those served through our distributors, exceeded 10% of our net sales during fiscal years 2022, 2021 and 2020.